James & Rachel’s classic country wedding

 And that inspired me to spend a bit of time talking about how to achieve a comprehensive and complete chronicle of wedding photos.
 Because it doesn’t just happen!
 It takes some careful planning.

-But first, let me tell you a bit about James and Rachel’s wedding to set the scene…
+But first, a bit about James and Rachel’s wedding to set the scene…

 The preparations and ceremony took place in the village of Polebrook near Oundle, where Rachel grew up.
 Rachel got ready at her parents’ house while James met his parents, Groomsmen and a few guests at The Kings Head pub for drinks.
 And they had a church wedding at All Saints.
 All in all, a quintessentially English country wedding!
 Bonus villagers enjoying bubbles on the village green whilst the ceremony went on included!